Quicx

 class = SIZE,PCT

 Declares one size class: SIZE is the block size in bytes, PCT is the percentage of the pool that belongs to that class.
 Declare the classes in ascending SIZE order.
 The percentages must sum to 100; if they don’t, the daemon refuses to start.
+SIZE may not exceed 1024 bytes and at most 64 classes may be declared — both hard ceilings in the allocator as of v1.0.3.

 Tuning rules of thumb